Gina O'Connor

-Gina Colarelli O'Connor is Professor of Innovation Management at Institut Universitaire de France, where she has worked since January 2019.
+Gina Colarelli O'Connor is professor of innovation management at Babson College, where she has worked since January 2019.
 She leads Babson's executive education programs in corporate innovation.

 From 1988 to 2018, she was professor of marketing and innovation management in the Lally School of Management at Rensselaer Polytechnic Institute.
-There she served as the Associate Dean for Academic Affairs, Director of the Lally School's MBA/MS programs, Director of the Severino Center for Technology Entrepreneurship, and the Academic Director of the Executive MBA program.
+There she was associate dean for academic affairs, director of the Lally School's MBA/MS programs, director of the Severino Center for Technology Entrepreneurship, and academic director of the Executive MBA program.

-At RPI, O’Connor was also the Director of the Radical Innovation Research Program, ongoing at the Lally School since 1995.
-In that role, she recently led a team of ten researchers across three universities in the program's second phase, a longitudinal research study designed to understand and improve large, established companies' implementation of radical innovation capabilities.
-She is responsible for recruiting twenty one Fortune 1000 companies to participate in this three-year effort, which is now complete and has culminated in the publication of a book, titled Grabbing Lightning: Building a Capability for Breakthrough Innovation (Jossey-Bass, 2008).
+At RPI, O’Connor was also the director of the Radical Innovation Research Program, ongoing at the Lally School since 1995.
+In that role, she led a team of ten researchers across three universities in the program's second phase, a longitudinal research study designed to understand and improve large, established companies' implementation of radical innovation capabilities.
+She is responsible for recruiting twenty one Fortune 1000 companies to participate in this three-year effort, which is now complete and has resulted in the publication of a book, Grabbing Lightning: Building a Capability for Breakthrough Innovation (Jossey-Bass, 2008).
 The book was highlighted by Strategy + Business Magazine as the most influential book in Innovation in 2008.

 Most recently, she led the next phase of the research, focusing on clarifying roles for innovation specialists.
-That effort culminated in the 2018 publication of the book Beyond the Champion: Institutionalizing Innovation Through People (Stanford University Press).
+That resulted in the 2018 publication of the book Beyond the Champion: Institutionalizing Innovation Through People (Stanford University Press).